rbowsley/lamplighthelp/source/20-2-2_Setting_up_a_flat-rate_charge_rule.markdown

 ![Setting up a flat rate charge rule](20.2.2a.png)

-Flat-rate rules are very simple: just give it a name and specify the amount.
+ - Give it a name (this is what you will identify it by when you are adding it to a policy).
+ - Specify the amount.

 ![Flat-rate Charge Rule Details](20.2.2a.png)

-Everyone listed on the {{work}} record will be charged this amount.
+- Everyone listed on the {{work}} record will be charged this amount.

 ###### charge module